 Photo by Andre Furtado

-First, you might want to write a few lists of things that bring the two of you emotionally close that are not sex.
-This list can be broad, ranging from outdoor activities like walking, hiking, or urban exploring, to having intellectually stimulating conversations over drinks or coffee.
+First, you might want to write down a few things that bring the two of you emotionally close that are not sex.
+This list can be broad, ranging from outdoor activities like walking, hiking, or urban exploring, to having intellectually stimulating conversations over drinks.
 It can also include shared hobbies or new activities that you want to try.

 Try to think of ways you can incorporate different forms of physical touch into these activities.